Koszul Duality for Quasi-split Real Groups

-In more detail, we establish a certain relationship between the {\em triangulated} categories on the two Langlands dual sides: the derived category of the block $\M$ for modules with {\em generalized} integral regular central character for the quasi-split real group $G_\bR$ and a block in the {\em equivariant derived category} $D_{\LK}(\LBB)$.
-Namely, we show that the abelian category $\M$ is equivalent to the category of nilpotent modules over the ring $A=Ext^\bu(\oplus L_i,\oplus L_i)$, where $L_i$ run over the set of irreducible perverse sheaves in the block of $D_{\LK}(\LBB)$.
+In more detail, we establish a certain relationship between the {\em triangulated} categories on the two Langlands dual sides: the derived category of the block $\M$ for modules with {\em generalized} integral regular infinitesimal character for the quasi-split real group $G_\bR$ and the block $\LD$ in the {\em equivariant derived category} $D_{\LK}(\LBB)$.
+Namely, we show that the abelian category $\M$ is equivalent to the category of nilpotent modules over the ring $A=Ext^\bu(\oplus L_i,\oplus L_i)$, where the $L_i$ run over the set of isomorphism classes of irreducible perverse sheaves in the block $\LD$.

 By a standard formality argument this implies an equivalence of appropriate graded versions of the triangulated categories.
 Observe that $D_{\LK}(\LBB)$ can be thought of as a {\em derived version} of the category of $(\Lg,\LK)$-modules with a fixed infinitesimal central character (when tensoring with the base field over the center of the enveloping algebra $U(\g)$ one needs to take into account higher Tor's, see section \ref{sect4} for details).
 Thus in general our result does not yield two Koszul dual rings controlling the representation categories on the two sides; however, we do get such a picture in special cases, such as the previously known case of a complex group and the new (to our knowledge) case of the principal block in a split group.